Managing Dementia at Home: 5 Occupational Therapy Strategies

 1. Establish Clear and Consistent Routines

 Predictability helps to reduce anxiety and confusion.
 An OT can help you establish a simple daily schedule that provides a familiar rhythm.
-This is particularly helpful in managing “sundowning”—the confusion that often occurs in the late afternoon.
+This is particularly helpful in managing “sundowning” — the confusion that often occurs in the late afternoon.

-Try this: Use visual aids like a large-print calendar or a whiteboard with the day’s key activities.
+Use visual aids like a large-print calendar or a whiteboard with the day’s key activities.
 Digital clocks that clearly spell out the time of day (e.g., “Tuesday Afternoon”) can also provide crucial reference points and reduce cognitive load.

 2. Adapt Daily Living Skills (ADLs)

 The ability to manage self-care is fundamental to a person’s dignity.
-An OT can suggest simple but effective ways to make tasks like dressing or eating easier (known as ‘task segmentation’).
+An OT can suggest simple but effective ways to make tasks like dressing or eating easier (known as “task segmentation”).

 Try this: Lay out clothes in the specific order they should be put on.
 In the kitchen, use high-contrast crockery (e.g., a red plate on a white table) to make food more visible, as dementia can alter visual perception.